 None of these previous listings include proposed events - there is a separate page for those in the menu: Proposed Events.

-How to spot it and what to do next - a step-by-step recipe book (for processing the therapist’s dilemmas)
+The Therapist's Conflict: how to spot it and what to do next - a step-by-step recipe book (for processing the therapist’s dilemmas)

 - as therapists we don’t always know when we are in conflict;